Juwanna Mann: Plot

 Eventually, Jamal is given a chance to return to the men's league, but the hearing takes place at the same time as the Banshees' first playoff game.
-After much debate, Jamal decides to do the selfless thing and stick with the Banshees and help them win.
-Jamal's cover is blown at the end of the game when Jamal decides to dunk the winning basket and shatters the backboard.
-Amidst the excitement, Jamal loses his wig, revealing his true identity, and is immediately fired from the team.
-Consequently, the Banshees, devastated at the betrayal, begin to suffer on the court.
+After much debate, Jamal sticks with the Banshees and helps them win by dunking the winning basket and shattering the backboard.
+However, he accidentally drops his wig, revealing his true identity, and is immediately fired from the team.
+Consequently, the Banshees, devastated at the revealed deception, begin to suffer on the court as a result.

-Seeing this, Jamal decides to try to make things right again, and enters the Banshees' locker room during another game's halftime to apologize for the lies and deception, and tell them that playing with them had changed his views and attitude about basketball, women, and life in general.
+Seeing this, Jamal decides to try to make things right again, and enters the Banshees' locker room during another game's halftime to apologize for his deception, and tell them that playing with them had changed his views and attitude about basketball, women, and life in general.
 His ex-teammates (especially Michelle) are initially still furious at him, but ultimately end up accepting Jamal's genuine apology, which also inspires the team to win the playoffs and eventually the WUBA championship.

 Afterwards, Jamal is called in for a hearing with the UBA's commission board.
-Despite the genuine apology and assurance by himself and Lorne that he has changed for the better, the board is still unimpressed due to the "Juwanna Mann scandal" and it initially appears that Jamal's playing career is truly over.
+Despite the genuine apology and assurance by himself and Lorne that he has changed for the better, the board is still unimpressed due to the "Juwanna Mann scandal", and it initially appears that Jamal's playing career is truly over.
 In the nick of time, his former WUBA teammates show up and successfully vouch for him to be brought back into the league, and Michelle gives him a championship ring and a kiss.

-Jamal is reinstated into the UBA and returns to action with the Charlotte Beat, a better player and a better man.
+Jamal is then reinstated into the UBA and returns to action with the Charlotte Beat, a better player and a better man.